Doist/todoist-api-typescript/README.md

 # todoist-api-typescript

-A package for sharing common code between Javascript/Typescript based Todoist quickadd integrations.
+A typescript wrapper for the Todoist REST API.

 ## Installation